khepf/gemini_front/README.md

 - DONE add ability to add both images to FE create
 - DONE add ability to add both images to FE update
 - DONE add validation to create baseball card
+- DONE upload FE to cloud
+- DONE upload BE to cloud

 - add more images
 - fill in more data